-Every competitive figure skater experiences the stress and the nerves at competitions and test sessions.
-It’s important to understand that it is absolutely normal to be nervous about the upcoming competition, this is a part of figure skating psychology.
+Every competitive figure skater experiences stress and nerves at competitions and test sessions.
+It’s important to understand that it is absolutely normal to be nervous about the upcoming competition which is simply part of the sport.
 Read more “8 tips to overcome nerves at figure skating competitions/tests”

 Getting your skates sharpened is part of the routine for ice skaters.
 And it is an important part as if it’s not taken care of properly and on-time, it can have a negative impact on your skating or even worst, lead to an injury.
 Read more “Sharpening figure skates: 3 most important things skaters need to know”